 Anyone wishing to film must obtain approval from Council to film on any of Council's roads or land.
 Please complete a filming application using our online booking portal with as many details and supporting documentation as possible.
 You will have to create a login and pw, to be able to send a booking enquiry to the Open Space Bookings Team.

 Approval from Council for filming on privately owned land is not normally required.
 However, we recommend you contact us if you feel the filming may impact on the street or neighbours.

 News crews do not need approval to film on Council land.

-On receipt of the application form, we'll let you know your application has been received.
 Please feel free to contact us should you wish to know the status of your approval.
-Every effort will be made to send the approval documentation to you as soon as possible, ensure your application is submitted in amble time to process.
+Every effort will be made to send the approval documentation to you as soon as possible, ensure your application is submitted in ample time to process.

-Once the application is approved you will be sent a rental contract, conditions of use and an invoice.
+Once the application is approved you will be sent a booking contract, conditions of use and an invoice.

 Fees and charges